Two Spools of Filament - the N100 Obelisk

 Here's a tour, starting with a little closer look at the front.
 It's the same 13" Waveshare AMOLED display from the last Flat Hack, this time oriented in portrait mode and a little rotation mod to Ubuntu.
 While I did most of my editing via ssh sessions, this little display is quite wonderful for editing configs, but I did need to scale it a little larger for my aging eyes.

-The right side reveals the "front" IO panel for each of the four Beelink QC series computers.
+The right side reveals the "front" IO panel for each of the four Beelink EQ series computers.
 The top panel and bottom panel on the sides are unique, but the middle ones scale nicely.
 Two PC's worth is what I could consider a minimum for this display to work, but you could easily re-use the "back" panels on my project and forego the display altogether.
 You may notice that I have a USB dongle there- that's my Zigbee controller via Proxmox USB passthrough- quite easy to setup!

 Pay no attention to the Pelican case